ibm-cloud-docs/vpc/2022-03-29-migration.md

 # Updating to the `2022-03-29` version (network interfaces, security groups)
 {: #2022-03-29-migration}

-As described in [Versioning](/apidocs/vpc/latest#api-versioning){: external}, most changes to the VPC APIs are fully backward compatible and therefore are made available to all clients, regardless of the API version the client requests.
+As described in [Versioning](/apidocs/vpc/latest#api-versioning){: external}, most changes to the VPC APIs are fully compatible with earlier versions and therefore are made available to all clients, regardless of the API version the client requests.
 However, the `2022-03-29` release of the VPC API necessitated incompatible changes in support of the reserved IP addresses feature:

 - IP addresses are now modeled as objects (resources), rather than strings.
 - Security groups must now be associated with targets rather than network interfaces.

 If your clients continue to specify version `2022-03-28` or earlier of the VPC API, no changes are required, but those clients remain unable to fully benefit from reserved IP addresses.
 For more information about reserved addresses, see [Managing IP addresses](/docs/vpc?topic=vpc-managing-ip-addresses).

-Even if you are not planning to use reserved IP addresses, to avoid regressions in client functionality, be sure to read and follow the [action needed](#action-needed) before your client specifies version `2022-03-29` or later.
+Even if you are not planning to use reserved IP addresses, to avoid regressions in client functionality, read, and follow the [action needed](#action-needed) section before your client specifies a version `2022-03-29` or later.
 {: important}

 The [VPC Instance Metadata API](/apidocs/vpc-metadata) does not yet support reserved IP addresses.
 Clients that use the metadata API do not require changes to use version `2022-03-29` or later.